Ukrainians: Genetics and genomics

+Ukrainians, like most Europeans, largely descend from three distinct lineages: Mesolithic hunter-gatherers, descended from populations associated with the Paleolithic Epigravettian culture; Neolithic Early European Farmers, who migrated from Anatolia during the Neolithic Revolution 9,000 years ago; and Yamnaya Steppe pastoralists, who expanded into Europe from the Pontic–Caspian steppe of Ukraine and southern Russia in the context of Indo-European migrations 5,000 years ago.

 In a survey of 97 genomes for diversity in full genome sequences among self-identified Ukrainians from Ukraine, a study identified more than 13 million genetic variants, representing about a quarter of the total genetic diversity discovered in Europe.
-Among these nearly 500,000 are previously undocumented and likely to be unique for this population.
-Medically relevant mutations whose prevalence in the Ukrainian genomes differed significantly compared to other European genome sequences, particularly from Western Europe and Russia.
-Ukrainian genomes form a single cluster positioned between the Northern on one side, and Western European populations on the other.
+Among these, nearly 500,000 were previously undocumented and likely to be unique for this population, medically relevant mutations whose prevalence in the Ukrainian genomes differed significantly compared to other European genome sequences, particularly from Western Europe and Russia.
+Ukrainian genomes form a single cluster positioned between the Northern European populations on one side, and Western European populations on the other.
 There was a significant overlap with Central European populations as well as with people from the Balkans.
 In addition to the close geographic distance between these populations, this may also reflect the insufficient representation of samples from the surrounding populations.

 The Ukrainian gene-pool includes the following Y-haplogroups, in order from the most prevalent: